DasParijat/Ringtail-DE/README.md

 			FightUI is now loaded in on first fight in level</li>
 			<li>(Keyboard Hints)
 			Parent changed from CanvasLayer to Control node</li>
+			<li>(Base Cutscene)
+			Cutscene now fades out/in when starting/ending,
+			hide and show textbox function also has fade in/out</li>
 		</ul>
 	</li>
 	<li>